breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 INSERT INTO class PIZZA (6, 'bacon')
 ```

-Now our 'Pizza' looks has the following ingredients:
+Now our 'Pizza' has the following ingredients:

 ![SQL](../../assets/images/sql-3.png)